chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/tarrasque.md

 aliases: ["Tarrasque"]
 ---
 # Tarrasque
 *Source: Monster Manual p.
-286, Tasha's Cauldron of Everything.
+286, Mythic Odysseys of Theros, Tasha's Cauldron of Everything.
 Available in the SRD.*

 The legendary tarrasque is possibly the most dreaded monster of the Material Plane.
 It is widely believed that only one of these creatures exists, though no one can predict where and when it will strike.